UNSW-codeRs/geospatial-data-in-R/README.md

 José R. Ferrer-Paris (@jrfep) for [UNSW codeRs](https://github.com/UNSW-codeRs).

+The recording for this workshop can be found: https://bit.ly/37gE3t1

 ## About this repository

 This repository was first created for a presentation in [ResBaz Sydney 2021](https://resbaz.github.io/resbaz2021/sydney/program/#session-325) in November 2021.